 5 True/False Questions

-The Olive Branch Petition → Governor Hutchinson ignores colonists demands that 3 shiploads of tea from Britian be sent back.
+The Boston Massacre → Governor Hutchinson ignores colonists demands that 3 shiploads of tea from Britian be sent back.
 So the Sonds of Liberty in the middle of the night board the ships dressed in indian manner, dump all 342 chests of English Tea, in 3 hours, into the harbor.
 This showed england how serious the colonies were about their liberty.
 Some colonists cheered the teas destruction while others were shocked by the disregard of property rights.